Polybutadiene: Tires

 Polybutadiene is largely used in various parts of automobile tires; the manufacture of tires consumes about 70% of the world production of polybutadiene, with a majority of it being high cis.
-The polybutadiene is used primarily in the sidewall of truck tires, this helps to improve fatigue to failure life due to the continuous flexing during run.
+The polybutadiene is used primarily in the sidewall of truck tires, helping to improve fatigue to failure life due to the continuous flexing during run.
 As a result, tires will not blow out in extreme service conditions.
 It is also used in the tread portion of giant truck tires to improve the abrasion, i.e. less wearing, and to run the tire comparatively cool, since a very small proportion of the energy from flexing is converted into heat.
 Both parts are formed by extrusion.

 Its main competitors in this application are styrene-butadiene rubber (SBR) and natural rubber.
 Polybutadiene has the advantage compared to SBR in its lower liquid-glass transition temperature, which gives it a high resistance to wear and a low rolling resistance.
 This gives the tires a long life and low fuel consumption.
 However, the lower transition temperature also lowers the friction on wet surfaces, which is why polybutadiene almost always is used in combination with any of the other two elastomers.
 About 1 kg of polybutadiene is used per tire in automobiles, and 3.3 kg in utility vehicles.